ddavies90/virtual-pet/README.md

 - You can feed your pet to decrease it's hunger.

-- You can talk to your pet to see if it needs feeding or walking
+- You can talk to your pet to see if it needs feeding or walking.

-- If your pet gets too hungry or unfit, it will DIE
+- If your pet gets too hungry or unfit, it will DIE :(

-- If your pet gets to 30 days old it will DIE
+- If your pet gets to 30 days old it will DIE :(

+- It can have children and store reference to its kids.